Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Conclusion

 \section{Conclusion}

 We introduce~\modelname, the first end-to-end diffusion-based framework for photorealistic, identity-preserving body shape editing at high resolution.
-Our approach generalizes across diverse images with varying poses and backgrounds by combining a ReferenceNet with a Depth ControlNet-conditioned diffusion model to produce fine-grained and diverse body shape modifications.
-We also introduce~\datasetname, a large-scale human body reshape dataset containing 18,573 paired images with varied transformations while maintaining consistent identity, clothing, and backgrounds.
+Our approach generalizes across diverse images with varying poses and backgrounds by combining a ReferenceNet with a Depth ControlNet-conditioned diffusion model for fine-grained body shape modifications.
+We also introduce~\datasetname, a large-scale dataset containing 18,573 paired images with varied shape transformations while maintaining consistent identity, clothing, and backgrounds.

-Despite these advances, our model has certain limitations.
-It occasionally struggles to preserve fine facial details, leading to identity loss and facial artifacts.
-Additionally, inaccuracies during SMPL fitting—such as suboptimal parameter estimation from input images—can propagate errors to subsequent transformations.
-The model may also hallucinate body parts when target poses differ significantly from input poses.
-These limitations present opportunities for future work to enhance the fidelity and robustness of human body reshaping in natural images. {
+While our approach demonstrates strong performance, there remain areas for improvement.
+Fine facial details can occasionally be challenging to preserve, leading to facial artifacts.
+When SMPL target poses differ significantly from input poses, the model may generate inconsistent body parts, as shown in~\cref{fig:failure_cases}.
+Fine clothing details (like text) can also be sometimes difficult to reproduce accurately.
+These limitations present opportunities for future work to enhance fidelity and robustness of human body reshaping. {

 }